 And, while all of us are aware that it’s a vacation hot spot that over 65.5 million people visited in the first half of 2018 alone (nine out of every ten of which were from the United States), could it be worth considering moving to… permanently?

 We’re not sure.
 That’s why we are writing this, after all.
 But, what we do know is that at first glance year around sunshine, sandy beaches and super fresh seafood within arms reach at all times doesn’t sound too shabby.
 (Oh, and by way of introduction, we’re Bellhops.
 Nice to meet you.
-We’re movers in Florida… and a lot of other places in the country).
+We’re movers in Florida… specifically, Boca Raton movers, Jacksonville movers, Orlando movers, Tampa movers, St. Petersburg movers, Miami movers, Ft.
+Lauderdale movers, and West Palm Beach movers.)

 As we mentioned previously, most of us have been to Florida on vacation.
 But, vacationing in Florida is much different than living in Florida.
 As sunburnt vacationers frolicking around in Florida’s theme parks and resorts, we’re only seeing one (very small side) of a rather complex state.
 Here’s a few things that makes Florida so sunny for the people that actually live there.